 81:25 France huff this way and puff that way and finally Wales kill the ball on their own line.
 Wayne Barnes – decisively, correctly – gives a blue penalty and bins replacement prop, Samson Lee, who slopes off offering neither argument nor mitigation.

 81:53 Barnes’ concern now – sharp boy that he is – is that if France opt for a scrum – highly likely – Wales will need to bring back Thomas Francis, whom Lee replaced, unless of course Francis went off injured.
 This is of some importance since, understandably, Maestri’s not going to call for a scrum if Francis can’t come back and we’re in the realm of the uncontested lean-to.
 So the referee needs to know whether Francis is fit for active service but despite asking his officials the question, no one’s offering him the answer.

 83:42 Wayne Barnes – patience personified – finally manages to establish that Francis was a tactical substitution and can therefore return if required.
-Back on the pitch, Maestri – surprise, surprise – opts for the scrum and Francis locks horns with Scott Baldwin in an impromptu pitch-side ‘rut’ to warm up his antlers.
+Indeed, pitchside, Francis locks horns with Scott Baldwin in an impromptu ‘rut’ to warm up his antlers.
+Back on the Welsh line, Maestri – surprise, surprise – opts for the scrum.

 84:36 Francis is now on and we’re ready for Scrum Six except that Wales still have fifteen players on the field.
 Wayne Barnes is – again – left with a nettle he’d normally expect his fourth official to be grasping.
 ‘Who’s leaving?’ he asks.
 He’s told it’s 18 but it isn’t.
 Up in commentary, Brian Moore’s now riding the wave.
 ‘If this goes on much longer,’ he mutters, ‘we’ll get the yellow card back on.’